za419/windows-graphics-test-1/README.md

 # windows-graphics-test-1
-A test of the use of the Windows API in graphics
+A test of the use of the Windows API in graphics.
+Made for Visual Studio Community 2017

 Draws two squares: One controllable red square, and one uncontrollable blue square (which exists solely to reveal when the red square does not properly return the graphics handle to it's state pre-draw).